nightscout/trio-docs/docs/configuration/settings/algorithm/dynamic_settings.md

 The curve's steepness, reflecting how big adjustments are from one reading to another, is influenced by the [Adjustment Factor](#sigmoid-adjustment-factor), while [Autosens Max](./autosens.md#autosens-max) and [Min](./autosens.md#autosens-min) settings determine the limits of the ratio adjustment.
 Autosens Max and Min can also influence the curve's steepness with the Sigmoid Formula.

-When using the Sigmoid Formula, the [Weighted Average of TDD](#weighted-average-of-tdd) and Total Daily Dose (TDD) has much less impact on adjustments to sensitivity.
-Sigmoid is more reliant upon how far from target your glucose readings are.
+When using the Sigmoid Formula, the [Weighted Average of TDD](#weighted-average-of-tdd) and Total Daily Dose (TDD) have much less impact on adjustments to sensitivity.
+Sigmoid is more reliant upon how far from the target your glucose readings are.

 Before enabling this setting, please read the dedicated section on [sigmoid](../concepts/sigmoid.md).